Pawnee people

-The Pawnee are a Central Plains Indian tribe that historically lived in Nebraska and northern Kansas but today are based in Oklahoma.
-Today they are the federally recognized Pawnee Nation of Oklahoma, who are headquartered in Pawnee, Oklahoma.
-Their Pawnee language belongs to the Caddoan language family, and their name for themselves is Chatiks si chatiks or "Men of Men".
+The Pawnee, also known by their endonym Chatiks si chatiks (which translates to "Men of Men"), are an Indigenous people of the Great Plains that historically lived in Nebraska and northern Kansas but today are based in Oklahoma.
+They are the federally recognized Pawnee Nation of Oklahoma, who are headquartered in Pawnee, Oklahoma.
+Their Pawnee language belongs to the Caddoan language family.

 Historically, the Pawnee lived in villages of earth lodges near the Loup, Republican, and South Platte rivers.
 The Pawnee tribal economic activities throughout the year alternated between farming crops and hunting buffalo.